ipld/specs/README.md

 A **format** may represent object types and tree structures any way it wishes.
 This includes existing representations (JSON, BSON, CBOR, Protobuf, msgpack, etc) or even new custom serializations.
-We will refer to this as the **representation**.

-Therefor, a **format** is the standardized representation of IPLD Links and Paths in a given **representation**.
+Therefor, a **format** is the standardized representation of IPLD Links and Paths.
 It describes how to translate between structured data and binary.

 It is worth noting that **serializers** and **deserializers** differ by programming language while the **format** does not and MUST remain consistent across all codec implementations.

+#### Representation

+The in-memory representation of a de-serialized IPLD value.